 Only a few Asian corporations have successfully built and sustained global brands with Asian roots.
 Mandarin Oriental is one of them – the firm has built a world-class luxury hotel brand based on its oriental heritage and service reputation.

-Mandarin Oriental is one of the leading luxury hotel groups in the world and operates 29 luxury hotels and 8 residences in different countries across the globe, with each property reflecting the brand’s oriental heritage.
+Mandarin Oriental is one of the leading luxury hotel groups in the world and operates 31 luxury hotels and 8 residences in 21 different countries across the globe, with each property reflecting the brand’s oriental heritage.
 It has 8 standalone hotels, 10 hotels and residence projects, and 2 residences in the pipeline to be opened in Doha in 2018 and 9 residences in the pipeline across the world.
 With over 12,000 employees, it is one of the most iconic and well-managed hospitality brands from the Asian region.

-The Mandarin Oriental brand was started in 1963 in Hong Kong and in the early 70’s, was born out of collaboration between The Mandarin in Hong Kong and The Oriental in Bangkok.
+The Mandarin Oriental brand was started in 1963 in Hong Kong and in 1974, was born out of collaboration between The Mandarin in Hong Kong and The Oriental in Bangkok.
 The Mandarin was the tallest building on the island when it opened and instantly became a historic landmark.
 The Oriental was also acknowledged as one of the world’s most legendary hotels.
 Both these hotels were landmarks and had a reputation for offering excellent service.
 In 1985, these two hotels and others in the region were merged into a single organization and brand under the name Mandarin Oriental Hotel Group.